turtlecoder/newman/README.md

 import com.stackmob.newman.DSL._
 import java.net.URL

-//change this implementation to your own if you want to use Memcached, Redis, etc‚Äö√Ñ¬∂ val cache = new InMemoryHttpResponseCacher val rawHttpClient = new ApacheHttpClient
+//change this implementation to your own if you want to use Memcached, Redis, etc‚Äö√Ñ√∂‚àö√ë¬¨‚àÇ val cache = new InMemoryHttpResponseCacher val rawHttpClient = new ApacheHttpClient
 //eTagClient will be used in the DSL to construct & execute requests below